The Best of Route 6614 nightsFrom £1835 per person

 Day 3 - Chicago to Springfield, IL approx. 190 miles.

-Before you embark on your road trip, fill up with breakfast at Lou Mitchell's legendary Route 66 café on Jackson Boulevard in Chicago.
-Meander past many delightful all-American haunts, including the Polka Dot Café, Dixie Truck Stop and Shea's Gas Station Museum.
-Stay overnight in Springfield.
+Before you embark on your road trip, fill up with breakfast at Lou Mitchell’s legendary Route 66 café on Jackson Boulevard in Chicago.
+Collect your hire car and begin the journey to Springfield, meandering past many delightful all-American haunts, including the Polka Dot Café, Dixie Truck Stop and Shea’s Gas Station Museum.

 Day 4 - Springfield to St Louis, MO, approx. 100 miles.

-As you drive into Missouri you should make a stop at the Old Chain of Rocks Bridge - this original Route 66 span over the Mississippi River has been reopened as the world's longest pedestrian and biking bridge.
+Leave Springfield and drive south along Route 66 toward St Louis.
+Along the way stop at the Ariston Café for great food and to look at the massive outdoor screens at the drive-in theatre in Litchfield.
+As you drive into Missouri you should make a stop at the Old Chain of Rocks Bridge – this original Route 66 span over the Mississippi Rover has been reopened as the world’s longest pedestrian and biking bridge.
 The bridge offers a great view of the river and the downtown St Louis skyline.
-Stay overnight in St. Louis.

 Day 6 - St Louis to Springfield, MO, approx. 220 miles.